ryanbinns/ttwatch/README.md

 Config Files
 ============

-The `ttwatch` program supports loading some settings from config files.
+The ttwatch programs supports loading some settings from config files.
 Three config files can be used: global, per-user, and per-watch.
 They are located in the following locations: